Many people don’t know how to talk about disability. It’s confusing. Maybe even a little scary.

 And if you’re too shy?
 Google is always there for you!
 Lots of disabled people write blogs that will tell you all about it.

 The more you learn, the less you fear.
-And the more you can help.
+Then you can help more.

 If I Talk About Disability, How Do I Avoid Saying the Wrong Words?

 It feels daunting to talk about a sensitive topic like disability.
 How do you know what to say?

 Here’s a short list of words you can use.